These 6 Places In Virginia Amish Country Are Unique And Worth Visiting

 And Amish Originals, in Prospect and Farmville, offers beautifully handcrafted Amish furniture.

-Especially at a time of year when we are, often, at our busiest – shopping, visiting and planning our next holiday party – it’s nice to stop and reflect on the beauty of the Amish way of life.
-I am not eager to give up my car, cell phone or internet just yet, but seeing the simplicity and faith of these communities in Virginia does make me reflect on the important things in life.
+It’s nice to stop and reflect on the beauty of the Amish way of life, especially when life can get so busy and sometimes overwhelming.
+I am not eager to give up my car, cell phone, or internet just yet, but seeing the simplicity and faith of these communities in Virginia does make me reflect on the important things in life.

-Have you visited any of these communities?
-How about Amish businesses around the state?
-We would love to hear your thoughts and contributions in the comments below!
+If you’ve been wondering, “are there any Amish communities near me,” you’ve just had a peek at six of them.
+Have you visited any of these Amish communities?
+How about Amish businesses in Virginia?
+We would love to hear your thoughts and contributions in the comments!